wildfly/quickstart/messaging-clustering/README.md

 #### Start the Server in Standalone Mode using the Full HA Profile.

-1. Open a command prompt and navigate to the root of the ${product.name} directory.
+1. Open a command prompt and navigate to the root of the WildFly directory.
 2. The following shows the command line to start the server with the full-ha profile.
 This profile supports clustering/HA

-        For Linux:   ${jboss.home.name}_1/bin/standalone.sh -c standalone-full-ha.xml
+        For Linux:   WILDFLY_HOME_1/bin/standalone.sh -c standalone-full-ha.xml
-        For Windows: ${jboss.home.name}_1\bin\standalone.bat -c standalone-full-ha.xml
+        For Windows: WILDFLY_HOME_1\bin\standalone.bat -c standalone-full-ha.xml

 #### Configure the Standalone Server and Deploy the Quickstart Using the JBoss CLI